rapidstream-org/rapidstream-tapa/README.md

 To install TAPA, you need to have the following dependencies:

-- Ubuntu 18.04 or later, or Debian 10 or later
+- Ubuntu 18.04 or later, or Debian 10 or later:
     - g++
     - iverilog
     - ocl-icd-libopencl1 (if you plan to run simulations and on-board tests)
+- Red Hat Enterprise Linux 9 or later, or AlmaLinux/Rocky Linux 9 or later:
+    - gcc-c++
+    - iverilog built from source
+    - libxcrypt-compat
+    - ocl-icd (if you plan to run simulations and on-board tests)
+- Vitis HLS 2022.1 or later

 You can install the dependencies by running the following command: